dotnet/arcade/Documentation/AzureDevOps/TemplateSchema.md

   continueOnError: boolean # 'true' if future jobs should run even if this job fails; defaults to 'false'
   enablePublishBuildArtifacts: boolean # Enables publishing build logs as an Azure DevOps artifact.
   enablePublishUsingPipelines: boolean # Enable publishing using release pipelines
-  graphFileGeneration:
-    enabled: boolean # Enable generating the graph files at the end of the build
-    includeToolset: boolean # Include toolset dependencies in the generated graph files
   jobs: [ jobSchema ] # see "Job schema" below
   publishBuildAssetsDependsOn: [ string ] # Override automatically derived dependsOn value for "publish build assets" job
   runAsPublic: boolean # Specify if job should run as a public build even in the internal project